The Top 10 Most Referenced Movies on The Simpsons

 Bart and Lisa find a sadly plausible alternate ending to It’s a Wonderful Life in “Natural Born Kissers” (S9E25).

-On the commentary, the writers often credit those touching moments to producer and one-time show runner James L. Brooks (to whom Frank Capra coincidentally gave his first academy award for Terms of Endearment in 1984).
+On the commentary, the writers often credit those touching moments to producer and one-time showrunner James L. Brooks (to whom Frank Capra coincidentally gave his first academy award for Terms of Endearment in 1984).
 But other times, the juice comes from outside the writers room.
 As Mike Reiss writes in Springfield Confidential, “If you want to make a touching TV show, rip off a touching movie.”

 It’s a Wonderful Life definitely fits the bill.